kvsravindrareddy/springboot-graalvm/README.md

 Java (SpringBoot Application):
 Run the existing basic spring boot application with GraalVM by making it as docker image.
 Create a Dockerfile for the existing SpringBoot application.

 Dockerfile:-
+Clone the ‘springboot-graalvm’ project and do the ./mvnw clean install

+This is created by Trending Technologies Pvt Ltd. Live training please contact info@trendingtechnologies.net +91-7353122882 (Whatsapp only) Send enquires from www.trendingtechnologies.in www.trendingtechnologies.net www.trendingtechnologies.asia

-Clone the ‘springboot-graalvm’ project and do the ./mvnw clean install Do the Docker build and run the application using docker run Here is the Docker file for Just understanding.
+Do the Docker build and run the application using docker run Here is the Docker file for Just understanding.

 FROM oracle/graalvm-ce:19.3.1
 copy target/springboot-graalvm.jar springboot-graalvm.jar
 EXPOSE 8095